How To Mark A Queen Bee – Beginner’s Guide

 Is it worth marking a queen bee?

-Marking a queen bee is worth doing if you have trouble spotting her or you’d like to keep tabs on her age.
-Although the process can be a little fiddly, you’ll find it’s not too difficult.
+Marking a queen bee is a good idea if you need help spotting her or you’d like to keep tabs on her age.
+Although the process is fiddly, it’s not too difficult.

 Take your time and treat the queen with delicate fingers.
 She’s a valuable part of the colony that you need to look after.

-If you’d like to learn more about the bee colonies then check out our article on the role of a queen bee.
+If you’d like to learn more about melittology, check out our article on the role of a queen bee.